abhisheksarka/ng_generator_for_rails/README.md

 Here `ap` is the namespace and your global application module.
 Every other angular component should be named using this namespace.
 This prevents your components to conflict with vendor components provided by third party libraries.

+## Resource/Data generator

-2. `rails g ng_data ap::user` creates the following file with the following code
+`rails g ng_data ap::user` creates the following file with the following code

 `create  app/assets/javascripts/data/user.js`